 Make it easy for them to talk to you

 Avoid making customers jump through hoops to leave feedback.
 They are doing you a favor by helping you improve.
 For example: have you ever called the 1-800 numbers on your pop can to “leave feedback”?
 I bet you have not.
 Minimize the distance between your customer and your ears in any way you can.

 Respond when they do give feedback

 If you don’t respond, customers will feel like they are shouting into a black hole.
 React and address their concerns.
 Take action!
+Two way communication helps build relationships with customers.
 A customer will be much more likely to leave feedback in the future when they previously have had a good experience.

 Don’t think of CSAT score as just a number

 A CSAT score is the cumulation of feelings of real people.
 We, as customer service agents, have the privilege to move the needle, solve problems and figure out how to make the unsatisfied, satisfied.
 The next time you get the temptation to exclude rating responses or tell customers you are only interested in particular type of feedback, re-evaluate.
 A CSAT score is just a means to an end.
 Do you focus on the number or the people behind it?